Why SEO is the Most Undervalued Marketing Channel

 With understanding comes appropriate commitment and resource, which leaves the brand in the best position to yield positive results.

-The rewards are worth the time, effort, and budget it takes to put a cohesive SEO marketing strategy into motion.
+The rewards are worth the time, effort, and budget it takes to put a cohesive marketing strategy into motion.
 Those who make organic search marketing a priority are likely benefiting from: